 A word on Student Recruitment

-Under the terms of the partnership between the University of East London and Unicaf, UK-based students will benefit from significant savings in the cost for obtaining a Master's qualification owing to the programmes being delivered entirely online.
+Under the terms of the partnership between the University of East London and Unicaf, online students will benefit from significant savings in the cost for obtaining a Master's qualification owing to the programmes being delivered entirely online.